engineering blog-dk-green-9-1200x628

 Note: The component above is not a usable and complete component but it serves the purpose for this example.

-This component is very similar to many of the components we have in our codebase here at FullStory and maybe some of the ones in yours!
+This component is very similar to many of the components we have in our codebase here at Fullstory and maybe some of the ones in yours!
 Let’s see if this component fits into the single responsibility principle by listing out its responsibilities.

 It is responsible for: